-- (1) Authority of the Institutions. - Each university Board of Trustees shall adopt regulations establishing basic criteria related to procurement, including procedures and practices to be used in acquiring commodities and contractual services, as follows: - (a) Removing any contractor from the University's competitive vendor list that fails to fulfill any of its duties specified in a contract with the University(s) and to reinstate any such contractor when satisfied that further instances of default will not occur. - (b) Planning and coordinating purchases in volume and negotiating and executing agreements and contracts for commodities and contractual services under which the University may make purchases. - (c) Where practical and available, implementing the use of existing State University System (SUS) Shared Initiatives contracts; unless the Director of Procurement/Chief Procurement Officer or designee documents that such use is not in the best interest of the university. - (d) Evaluating, approving, and utilizing contracts that are entered into after a public and open competitive solicitation by any State of Florida agency, department, Florida state college or university, the Federal Government, other states, political subdivisions, cooperatives or consortia, or any independent college or university for the procurement of commodities and contractual services, when it is determined to be cost-effective and in the best interest of the University, to make purchases under contracts let by such entities.
+(1) Authority of the Institutions.

+Each university Board of Trustees shall adopt regulations establishing basic criteria related to procurement, including procedures and practices to be used in acquiring commodities and contractual services, as follows:

+- (a) Removing any contractor from the University's competitive vendor list that fails to fulfill any of its duties specified in a contract with the University(s) and to reinstate any such contractor when satisfied that further instances of default will not occur. - (b) Planning and coordinating purchases in volume and negotiating and executing agreements and contracts for commodities and contractual services under which the University may make purchases. - (c) Where practical and available, implementing the use of existing State University System (SUS) Shared Initiatives contracts; unless the Director of Procurement/Chief Procurement Officer or designee documents that such use is not in the best interest of the university. - (d) Evaluating, approving, and utilizing contracts that are entered into after a public and open competitive solicitation by any State of Florida agency, department, Florida state college or university, the Federal Government, other states, political subdivisions, cooperatives or consortia, or any independent college or university for the procurement of commodities and contractual services, when it is determined to be cost-effective and in the best interest of the University, to make purchases under contracts let by such entities.
 Universities must maintain appropriate justification for the use of services contract adoption.
-Universities shall review existing consortia and cooperative contracts to identify potential savings and, if there is the potential for savings, enter into new consortia and cooperative contracts to achieve the savings, with the goal of achieving a five-percent savings on existing contract prices. - (e) Awarding contracts for commodities and contractual services to multiple suppliers, if it is determined to be in the best interest of the University.
+Universities shall review existing consortia and cooperative contracts to identify potential savings and, if there is the potential for savings, enter into new consortia and cooperative contracts to achieve the savings, with the goal of achieving a fivepercent savings on existing contract prices. - (e) Awarding contracts for commodities and contractual services to multiple suppliers, if it is determined to be in the best interest of the University.
 Such awards may be on a university, regional or State University System-wide basis and the contracts may be for multiple years. - (f) Rejecting or canceling any or all competitive solicitations when determined to be in the best interest of the University. - (g) Barring any vendor from doing business with the University for demonstrated cause, including previous unsatisfactory performance. - (h) Prohibiting University employees and University direct support organization employees participating on a procurement selection committee for commodities or services from soliciting donations from responding vendors during the selection process, except for donations or other benefits expressly stated in the procurement document.

 - (i) Permitting the extension(s) of a contract, entered into as a result of a competitive solicitation, for up to twelve (12) months or until completion of the competitive solicitation and award or protest, whichever is longer. - (j) Permitting the renewal(s) of a contract, entered into as a result of a competitive solicitation, for a period that may not exceed 5 years or twice the term of the original contract, whichever is longer.
-This provision is not intended to apply retroactively; existing contracts entered into prior to January 1, 2017, including any specified renewal period(s) may continue in accordance with the existing contract terms.

-(2) Competitive Solicitation Threshold.
+This provision is not intended to apply retroactively; existing contracts entered into prior to January 1, 2017, including any specified renewal period(s) may continue in accordance with the existing contract terms. - (2) Competitive Solicitation Threshold.

-Each university Board of Trustees shall establish a competitive solicitation threshold not greater than \$75,000 (the "Competitive Solicitation Threshold") for the purchase of commodities or contractual services.
+Each university Board of Trustees shall establish a competitive solicitation threshold not greater than \$150,00075,000 (the "Competitive Solicitation Threshold") for the purchase of commodities or contractual services.
+Starting in January 2024, the competitive solicitation threshold will be reviewed every three years using the Consumer Price Index for All Urban Consumers (CPI-U), to determine if an adjustment should be recommended to the threshold.